GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/java/index.md

 To learn more about the input and output of this operation check the [API page](https://gluu.org/docs/oxd/api/#get-client-token).

 A working example can be found at sample project: See method `getPAT` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).
-There, for simplicity a new PAT is requested every time an operation is called (the expiration time is not being used).
+There, for simplicity a new PAT is requested every time an operation is called (expiration time not being used).

 ```
 GetClientTokenParams cmdParams = new GetClientTokenParams();